Avaiga/guiext-template/README.md

 Before the bundle can be built, you must install the Node modules that are needed and resolve JavaScript bundle dependencies.
-One of those dependencies is the Taipy GUI JavaScript bundle that provides the Taipy GUI Extension API.
+One of those dependencies is the Taipy GUI JavaScript bundle that provides the Taipy GUI Extension API.<br/>
+The detection of the path to the taipy-gui package should be done automatically by installing the packages with: `npm install` in the `taipy_gui_ext_library/front-end` directory.

-To set up to build, you must set the environment variable "TAIPY_GUI_DIR" to the full path of the directory where Taipy GUI is installed.<br/>
+If you don't want to use the automatic setup, you must set the environment variable "TAIPY_GUI_DIR" to the full path of the directory where Taipy GUI is installed.<br/>
 To get this information, you can type:
 ```
 pip show taipy-gui